ejholmes/dressing/README.md

 > A lighter weight alternative to sauce.

-Dressing is a Ruby gem for running selenium tests with Sauce Labs.
+Dressing is a Ruby gem for running [Capybara](https://github.com/jnicklas/capybara) scenarios with [Sauce Labs](https://saucelabs.com).
 It's an alternative to the official `sauce` gem, which is clunky and difficult to use.

 ## Usage